vlang/v/doc/docs.md

 #### `-compress`

-This flag executes `upx` to compress the resultant executable.
+This flag executes `upx` to compress the resultant executable, reducing its size by around 50%-70%.

 **When to Use**

-- For really tiny envs that the size it's a first, but in execution time all it's goint to run as without compression
+- For really tiny envs that the size it's a first, but at runtime everything will run as if it had no compression.

 **When to Avoid**

-- When you need to debug the application
+- When you need to debug the application.

 #### PGO (Profile-Guided Optimization)